PR Layoffs — July 2020

 | St. Regis Bahia Beach Resort | Rio Grande | 82 | Layoff |

-The single largest action involved Molina Health Care at its San Juan facility, reporting 297 affected workers.
+The biggest impact was at Molina Health Care at its San Juan facility, reporting 297 affected workers.
 St. Regis Bahia Beach Resort followed with 82 workers.

 Trend & Outlook

-The data underscores a mixed picture for PR's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for PR's labor market, with activity diverging between monthly and annual comparisons.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by PR.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all PR WARN notices, browse layoffs by state, or download the full dataset.